 Skip to Content

-Winterizing your RV’s plumbing is incredibly important, especially if your RV will spend any time at all stored in sub-freezing temperatures over the winter months.
+Winterizing your RV’s plumbing is incredibly important, especially if your RV will spend any time at all stored in sub-freezing temperatures.
 Frozen water lines can quickly lead to burst water pipes, a broken water pump, and a devastating amount of damage to the RV itself.
-Proper RV winterizing of your plumbing system is something almost all RVers need to know how to do at one point or another.
-In today’s post, we’re talking about how to winterize an RV with an air compressor.
+Proper winterizing of your RV’s plumbing system is something almost all RVers need to know how to do at one point or another.

-In yesterday’s post, we shared some helpful ideas to make your winter RV camping trip more tolerable enjoyable.
-Today we’re sharing a tip for RVers who will be storing, instead of wintering in, their rig.
+In a recent post on winter RV camping, we shared some helpful ideas to make your winter RV trips more tolerable enjoyable.
+In this post, we’re sharing a tip for RVers who will be storing, instead of wintering in, their rig.

 Blowing Out RV Water Lines vs Using Antifreeze

 There are a couple of different ways to winterize an RV.
-One involves pumping RV antifreeze into the RV’s water system.
+One involves pumping RV-safe plumbing antifreeze into the RV’s water system.
 In our opinion, this isn’t ideal for a number of reasons, not the least of which is the unnecessary use of RV antifreeze (and the plastic containers it comes in).
 There’s also the issue of RV antifreeze sitting in your RV’s entire plumbing system for months.
-We use a non-toxic antifreeze, of course, but still – why use gallons of it every season if it isn’t necessary?
+The antifreeze is non-toxic, of course, but still – why use gallons of it every season if it isn’t necessary?

 Another drawback of winterizing an RV using antifreeze is the need to DE-winterize when the warmer weather returns.
-In essence, this means going through the winterizing process in reverse, requiring both time and lots of water to thoroughly flush any residual antifreeze out of the system.
+In essence, this means going through the winterizing process in reverse, requiring both time and lots of water to thoroughly flush any residual antifreeze out of the system so your water doesn’t taste/smell weird.

 Air compressor with tank.
 We would not use this type for winterizing an RV with an air compressor.